Get to know our rescued horses better

 Pirate is an older mini who was rescued after his owner had to find a home for him.
 He is in his twenties and will live his life at the sanctuary.
 Pirate has already captured the hearts of many of the volunteers and his barn mate Taylor.

 Nicholas was the sole survivor of a barn fire several years ago and received horrific burns to his back.
 As if that wasn’t enough, this sweet guy ended up in the wrong hands.
 He got a fungal infection on his back and also in his hoof.
 When he came to Equine Voices from Phoenix in October 2009, he was slightly underweight and had difficulty walking.
-He’s making great progress and is getting healthier each day.
-Full story, click here.
+It is with great sorrow, to announce that we lost Nicholas in December 2012.

 Shiloh is a beautiful, black mare who came to Equine Voices in February 2010.
 She was rescued from a ranch in Nogales, AZ, after we found out she was either going to slaughter or would be abandoned in the desert.
 Shiloh has been adopted and lives with Sedona in Tucson, AZ.